gnolang/gno/pkgs/iavl/cmd/iaviewer/README.md

 ## Installation

-Once this is merged into the offical repo, master, you should be able to do:
+Once this is merged into the official repo, master, you should be able to do:

 ```shell
 go get github.com/tendermint/classic/iavl